michel4j/epr-simple/README.md

 1) The Source, and Particles:

 Simply generates two tuples each with 3 parameters corresponding to the "hidden variables".
-The source has a single parameter `spin (s)` which determined the type of particles produces.
+The source has a single parameter `spin (s)` which determine the type of particles produced.
 For spin 1/2 particles such as electrons, s=1/2 for photons s=1.

 A particle pair is generated as follows: